JustinasBliujus/python-coursework/README.md

-# 🎓 AI University Assignments
+# AI University Assignments in python

 This repository contains  university assignments focused on artificial intelligence and neural networks, completed during the course in python.